Dundalk Photographic Society 2019

 Participating artists include Sandra Bell, Gerry Clarke, Irene Woods, Patricia Murphy, Paula Eigenheer, Siobhan Conyngham, Derek Bell, Patrick Conyngham, Ciara Agnew, John O’Connor and Rosemary Warren with guest artist printmaker Robert Kelly.

-Opened Wednesday 17th May at 7pm
+Preview reception: Wednesday 17th May at 7pm

 ‘ Dundalk Photographic Society’s Annual Exhibition 2017 ‘